Sunningdale station – Chobham Common – Stanners Hill – Anthonys – Horsell Common – Woking station

-Getting there: South West Trains operate two trains per hour from London Waterloo to Sunningdale (47 mins) via Clapham Junction (39 mins) for London Overground and connections from London Victoria and Richmond (31 mins) for District line.
+Getting there: South Western Railway operate two trains per hour from London Waterloo to Sunningdale (47 mins) via Clapham Junction (39 mins) for London Overground and connections from London Victoria and Richmond (31 mins) for District line.

 Useful websites: The route crosses Chobham Common National Nature Reserve, passes the remarkable McLaren Technology Centre and Horsell Common.
 Nearing Woking it passes the Lightbox Museum and Gallery.

-Getting home: Woking has very frequent South West Trains services to London Waterloo (29-49 mins) – as many as 14 per hour.
+Getting home: Woking has very frequent South Western Railway services to London Waterloo (29-49 mins) – as many as 14 per hour.

 Around half the services call at Clapham Junction (19-39 mins) for connections to London Victoria and London Overground.